Handling SQL Nulls with Two-Valued Logic: Query Language:

 \subsection{Data Model}

-The usual presentation of relational algebra assumes a countably infinite domain of values.
-Since we handle languages with aggregation, we need to distinguish columns of numerical types.
-As not to over-complicate the model, we assume two types: a numerical and non-numerical one (we call it the {\em ordinary} type as it corresponds to the presentation of relational algebra one ordinarily finds in textbooks).
-This will be without any loss of generality since the treatment of nulls as values of all types is the same, except numerical nulls that behave differently with respect to aggregation\footnote{For example, the value of $1+\NULL$ depends on whether it occurs as an arithmetic expression (in which case it is $\NULL$) or aggregation over a column (when it is $1$).}.
+The usual presentation of RA assumes a countably infinite domain of values.
+To handle languages with aggregation, we need to distinguish columns of numerical types.
+As not to over-complicate the model, we assume two types: a numerical and non-numerical one (we call it {\em ordinary}).
+This is without any loss of generality since the treatment of nulls as values of all types is the same, except numerical nulls that behave differently with respect to aggregation\footnote{For example, the value of $1+\NULL$ depends on whether it occurs as an arithmetic expression (in which case it is $\NULL$) or aggregation over a column (when it is $1$).}.

 Assume the following pairwise disjoint countable infinite sets: \begin{itemize} \item $\sN$ of attribute \emph{names}, and \item $\Num$ of \emph{numerical values}, and \item $\Const$ of \emph{(ordinary) values}. \end{itemize}